 Since mainstream academics tend to be very discipline-focused, polymaths usually learn most of what they know as highly curious and experimental autodidacts.

-History’s Greatest Minds?
+History’s Greatest Geniuses?

 In terms of influence, I measure greatness by the impact and the influence of their ideas and inventions in the world today.